 Posts Tagged ‘Primary industries’

-Upcoming event: ESR’s submission to the discussion document “New Zealand’s second emissions reduction plan” will be presented by two of its authors, Professor Emiritus Thomas Neitzert and Dr Peter Whitmore.
-The presentation will be followed by a Q&A session and a discussion
+Watch a video summary of ESR’s submission to the consultation document “New Zealand’s second emissions reduction plan”, presented by two of its authors, Professor Emeritus Thomas Neitzert and Dr Peter Whitmore.
+The presentation is followed by a Q&A session and a discussion

 of next steps.